Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

 - enable MSAL.NET to hook-up to the OpenID Connect events and redeem the authorization code obtained by the ASP.NET Core middleware and after obtaining a token, saves it into the token cache, for use by the Controllers.
 - Decide which token cache implementation to use.
 In this part of the phase, we'll use a simple in memory token cache, but next steps will show you other implementations you can benefit from, including distributed token caches based on a SQL database, or a Redis cache.

+  > Note that you can replace the *in memory token cache* serialization by a *session token cache*  (stored in a session cookie).
+To do this replacement, change the following in **Startup.cs**:
+  > - replace `using Microsoft.Identity.Web.TokenCacheProviders.InMemory` by `using Microsoft.Identity.Web.TokenCacheProviders.Session`
+  > - Replace `.AddInMemoryTokenCaches()` by `.AddSessionTokenCaches()`
+  > add `app.UseSession();` in the `Configure(IApplicationBuilder app, IHostingEnvironment env)` method, for instance after `app.UseCookiePolicy();`

 ### Add additional files to call Microsoft Graph

 Add the `Services\Microsoft-Graph-Rest\*.cs` files.
-This is an implementation of a custom service which encapsultes the call to the Microsoft Graph /me endpoint.
+This is an implementation of a custom service which encapsulates the call to the Microsoft Graph /me endpoint.
 Given an access token for Microsoft Graph, it's capable of getting the user information and the photo of the user.

 ```CSharp
 public interface IGraphApiOperations